 Statutory health insurance: The statutory health insurance system (ZVW) is financed by a mixture of income-related contributions and premiums paid by the insured.
-The income-related contribution is set at 6.9% of the first €32,369 (\$47,644 USD) of annual taxable income.
+The income-related contribution is set at 6.9 percent of the first $\in$ 32,369 (US\$47,644) of annual taxable income.
 Employers must reimburse their employees for this contribution and employees must pay tax on this reimbursement.
-For those who do not have an employer and do not receive unemployment benefits, the income-related contribution is 4.8%.
-The contribution of self-employed people is individually assessed by the Tax Department.
+For those who do not have an employer and who do not receive unemployment benefits, the income-related contribution is 4.8 percent.
+The contributions of self-employed people are individually assessed by the Tax Department.
 Contributions are collected centrally and distributed among insurers based on a sophisticated risk-adjusted capitation formula, which considers age, gender, labor force status, region, and health risk (based on past drug and hospital utilization).
-In 2009 the average annual premium was €1,065 (\$1,568 USD).
+In 2009, the average annual premium was $\in$ 1,065 (US\$1,568).
 The government pays for the premiums of children up to the age of 18.
-In 2008 the total spending on health care was €79 billion (\$116 billion USD).
+In 2008, the total spending on health care was $\epsilon$ 79 billion (US\$116 billion).

 Private health insurance: Substitutive private health insurance was abolished in 2006.
-Most of the population purchase a mixture of complementary and supplementary private health insurance from the same health insurers who provide statutory coverage.
-This has given rise to concerns about the potential for risk selection, as the premiums and products of voluntary coverage are not regulated.
-In 2005, private health insurance accounted for 13% and in 2006 for 3.1% of the total costs.
+Most people purchase a mixture of complementary and supplementary private health insurance from the same health insurers who provide statutory coverage.
+This trend has given rise to concerns about the potential for risk selection, as the premiums and products of voluntary coverage are not regulated.
+In 2005, private health insurance accounted for 17.7 percent, and in 2007 5.7 percent, of the total costs.

-Health insurance funds: Insurers are private and governed by private law.
+Health insurance funds: Insurers are private and are governed by private law.
 They are permitted to have for-profit status.
 They must be registered with the Supervisory Board for Health Insurance (CVZ) to enable supervision of the services they provide under the Health Insurance Act and to qualify for payments from the risk equalization fund.
-The insured have free choice of insurer, and insurers must accept every resident all applicants.
-A system of risk equalization/adjustment is used to prevent direct or indirect risk selection by insurers.
+The insured have free choice of insurer, and insurers must accept all resident applicants.
+A system of risk equalization and adjustment is in place to prevent direct or indirect risk selection by insurers.

 Physicians: Physicians practice directly or indirectly under contracts negotiated with private health insurers.
 GPs receive a capitation payment for each patient on their practice list and a fee per consultation.
 Additional budgets can be negotiated for extra services, practice nurses, complex location, etc. Experiments with pay-for-performance for quality in primary and hospital care are ongoing.

-Hospitals: Most specialists are hospital-based.
+Most specialists are hospital-based.
 Two-thirds of hospital-based specialists are self-employed, organized in partnerships; the remainder are salaried.

-Most hospitals are private non-profit organizations.
-Hospital budgets were previously developed using a formula that paid a fixed amount per bed, patient volume, number of licensed specialists, and other factors.
+Hospitals: Most hospitals are private nonprofit organizations.
+Hospital budgets were previously developed using a formula that paid fixed amounts per bed, patient volume, number of licensed specialists, and other factors.
 Additional funds were provided for capital investment.
 Since 2006, hospitals are increasingly encouraged to obtain capital via the private market.
-Currently, payment of 34% of the hospital care takes place through the Dutch version of DRGs known as Diagnosis Treatment Combinations (DTCs).
-These DTCs cover both the hospital costs and the specialists costs, thereby strengthening the integration of the specialist in the hospital organization.
-Although a substantial part of the hospital/specialist reimbursements through DTCs are still budgetary framed and based on fixed prices, an increasing part is subject to market forces through negotiation on price with the insurers.
+Currently, payment of 34 percent of hospital care takes place through the Dutch version of DRGs, known as Diagnosis Treatment Combinations (DTCs).
+DTCs cover both hospital costs and specialists' costs, thereby strengthening the integration of the specialist in the hospital organization.
+Although a substantial portion of the hospital and specialist reimbursements through DTCs are still budgetarily framed and based on fixed prices, an increasing number are subject to market forces through price negotiation with the insurers.